Clem-a-la-gome/TheGotitaProject_YI2023/README.md

 ## Proposal for the young innovator scholarship of 2023

-The idea is to measure variables of water quality and aloud the user to visualize data and have an historic of the water quality with an online data base.
+The idea is to measure  water quality variables and aloud the user to visualize the data and have previous records through an online data base.

-To collect data, we will use electronic sensors that will measure water quality variables.
-Measures will then be sent through LoRaWAN protocole to TheThingsNetwork platform where data will be stored.
-After having the data stored in the platform, we will use an API to connect it with another app or web site to visualize the data.
+To collect the data, we will use electronic sensors that will measure water quality variables.
+Measures will then be sent through LoRaWAN protocole to a data base platform where data will be stored.
+After having the data stored in the platform, we will visualize the data through a WebApp.

 **Measured variables:**
 - Ph